Wildlife Research and Conservation 2023

 Summary:

 The Anthropocene presents wildlife with an unprecedented number and variety of disturbances.
-Quantifying demographic resilience, the ability of populations to withstand and recover from disturbances, is thus crucial to protect wildlife.
-This session invites contributions that address the responses and resilience of wildlife populations to disturbances, at the ecological scale, and welcomes a variety of methods and approaches, based on empirical or simulated datasets.
+Quantifying population responses to disturbances is thus crucial to protect wildlife.
+This session invites contributions that assess the responses or resilience of wildlife populations to disturbances, at the ecological scale.
+We welcome a variety of methods and approaches (e.g. capture-mark-recapture, matrix population models, individual-based models, patch occupancy models), based on empirical or simulated datasets.

 Plenary speaker: